rackersteve/rackspace-how-to/content/cloud-servers/reset-a-server-password.md

 3. Select **Servers > Cloud Servers**.

 4. Click the gear icon next to the server for which you want to change the password.

 5. Under **Manage**, click **Change Password**.

 6. Enter the new password and click **Save Password**.

-After you enter the new password, your server reboots and the new password is set.
+After you click **Save Password**, your server’s status will change to ‘Password’.
+When status changes back to ‘Active’ the new password is set.